audaciaconsulting/Audacia.Seed/README.md

     .With(b => b.StartDate, new DateTime(2024, 1, 1));
 ```
 > [!NOTE]
-> _Note: this can be also done for navigation properties so long as you provide a valid instance of the navigation property._
+> This can be also done for navigation properties so long as you provide a valid instance of the navigation property.

 #### Set a property on a parent entity: